caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 	- TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384
 	- TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256
 	- TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256
 - **curves** specifies the list of EC curves to support.
+It is recommended to not change these.
 Supported values are:
 	- x25519
 	- secp256r1
 	- secp384r1